temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Develop the Activities

-An Activity is a function designed to perform a specific, well-defined action over a period of time.
 Activities are optimal for interacting with APIs.
 The [Activity Definition](https://docs.temporal.io/activities#activity-definition) in this tutorial will mock this behavior.